jfrcardoso/jfrcardoso/README.md

 - 👋 Hi, I’m @jfrcardoso
-- 👀 I’m interested in ...
+- 👀 I’m interested in EPICS
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---